gvegayon/website-old/content/home/about.md

 # Biography

-I'm a Chilean working and getting a Ph.D. at USC working on Statistical Computing at the [Department of Preventive Medicine](https://pm.usc.edu) with with <a href="https://ipr.usc.edu/faculty.php?faculty_id=46" target="_new">Prof. Thomas W. Valente</a> and <a href="http://keck.usc.edu/faculty/paul-marjoram/" target="_new">Prof. Paul Marjoram</a>.
+I'm a Chilean working and getting a Ph.D. at USC on Statistical Computing at the [Department of Preventive Medicine](https://pm.usc.edu) with with <a href="https://ipr.usc.edu/faculty.php?faculty_id=46" target="_new">Prof. Thomas W. Valente</a> and <a href="http://keck.usc.edu/faculty/paul-marjoram/" target="_new">Prof. Paul Marjoram</a>.
 I hold a MA in Economics and Public Policy from <a href="http://www.uai.cl/" target="_blank">Universidad Adolfo Ibáñez (Chile)</a> and a M.Sc. in Economics from the <a href="http://hss.caltech.edu" target="_blank">California Institute of Technology (USA)</a>.
 Currently, I'm interested in social networks, developing (and implementing) new statistical methods for data analysis (and inference), statistical computing, and computational social sciences in general.

 __Some quick links__